‘Like a new planet’: Volcano draws visitors to Spanish isle

 Business is also booming for tour companies offering day trips by ferry from Tenerife, the largest and most visited island of the Canaries.

-Excursiones Jesus, based in Tenerife, runs its €135 (RM612.30) 11-hour tour of La Palma three days a week now, up from just one before the eruption.
+Excursiones Jesus, based in Tenerife, runs its €135 (RM613) 11-hour tour of La Palma three days a week now, up from just one before the eruption.

 “People want to get as close as possible to where the eruption happened,” company founder Jesus Molina told AFP.